 After their story, I included information about the route I dedicated to these heroes.
 I hope you can learn more about them and gain an understanding of what they have done for us.

-US Navy Chief Petty Officer Chris Scott Kyle, Iraq War (4 deployments) – US Navy SEALS, SEAL Team 3, sniper element, Charlie platoon
+This route is dedicated to US Navy Chief Petty Officer Chris Scott Kyle.
+Chris was a Navy SEAL, SEAL Team 3, sniper element, Charlie platoon.

 Brought up in the plains of West Texas as a rancher, cowboy and bull-rider, Kyle enlisted in the US Navy in 1999, eventually went to BUD/S (Basic Underwater Demolition SEAL school) and became a US Navy SEAL.
 His brother enlisted in the US Marines about the same time.
 During his four deployments to Iraq, Kyle became the most successful sniper in US military history with 255 claimed kills and 160 confirmed kills.
 He saved the lives of countless soldiers, Marines and Iraqi civilians.